bibleexchange/courses/homiletics-1/005_qualifications-of-the-preacher/528_qualifications-of-the-preacher.md

 ### The preacher must keep a good testimony

 A preacher that does not live a Godly example will have no effect preaching to others to live a Godly life.
-The Word tells us that we are living Epistles, read and known by all men (II Corinthians 3:2).
+The Word tells us that we are living epistles, read and known by all men (II Corinthians 3:2).
 For example, if people see the preacher always losing his temper and becoming angry they will not listen when that preacher tells them not to get mad.
 People will not respect a man that does not live a Godly life.

 ## He must be fit for service